 - 2 nuclear stations

 - 65 hydroelectric stations on 24 river systems

 - 1 wind turbine

-OPG owns two other nuclear stations, which are leased to Bruce Power L.P.
-It also co-owns the Portlands Energy Centre in Toronto and the Brighton Beach gas-fired generating station in Windsor.
+OPG is owner of two other nuclear stations, which are leased to Bruce Power L.P.
+It is also co-owner but not operator of the Portlands Energy Centre in Toronto and the Brighton Beach gas-fired generating station in Windsor.

 - With more than 200 MW of generating capacity, Atikokan GS is the largest 100 per cent biomass-fuelled power plant in North America.

 - OPG was established under the Business Corporations Act (Ontario) and is wholly owned by the Province of Ontario.